-The 2020 COSAFA Women’s Under-17 Championship to be staged in Mauritius from April 17-26 will be the second time the regional showpiece event has been held in this age-group.
+The 2020 COSAFA Women’s Under-17 Championship will be staged in South Africa’s Nelson Mandela Bay from November 5-13 and will be the second time the regional showpiece event has been held in this age-group.

 Here is a day-by-day recap of how that championship unfolded.